stbiadmin/diu-halu/README.md

 ---

-**DoDHaluEval** provides the first comprehensive, production-ready framework for evaluating hallucination detection in Department of Defense knowledge domains.
-The system combines rigorous research foundations with enterprise-grade implementation to enable reliable assessment of LLM performance in critical applications.
+**DoDHaluEval** provides the first comprehensive, multi-method framework for evaluating hallucination detection in Department of Defense knowledge domains.
+The system combines rigorous research foundations with enterprise-grade implementation to enable reliable assessment of LLM performance in critical applications across multiple generation methodologies.